AyatoShirayouki/CryptoPriceApp/README.md

 The `BinancePriceService` in the `Domain` project connects to the Binance WebSocket API to receive real-time cryptocurrency price updates.
 These updates are processed and stored in the database asynchronously, allowing the application to provide up-to-date price information.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.
-Make sure to follow the project's coding guidelines and document your changes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.